-- Java is an object-oriented programming language developed by Sun Microsystems and released in 1995.
+- Java is an object-oriented programming language developed by Sun Microsystems, and it was released in 1995.

-- Java programs are platform independent which means they can be run on any operating system with any type of processor as long as the Java interpreter is available on that system.
+- Java programs are platform independent which means they can be run on any operating system with any processor as long as the Java interpreter is available on that system.

-- Java Virtual Machine (JVM) executes Java code, but is written in platform specific languages such as C/C++/ASM etc. JVM is not written in Java and hence cannot be platform independent and Java interpreter is actually a part of JVM.
+- Java Virtual Machine (JVM) executes Java code, but it has been written in platform-specific languages such as C/C++/ASM, etc. JVM is not written in Java and hence cannot be platform independent, and Java interpreter is a part of JVM.

 Where is Java being Used?

-Earlier java was only used to design and program small computing devices but later adopted as one of the platform independent programming language and now according to Sun, 3 billion devices run java.
+Earlier Java was only used to design and program small computing devices, but it was later adopted as one of the platform-independent programming languages, and now according to Sun, 3 billion devices run Java.

-Java is one of the most important programming language in today's IT industries.
+Java is one of the most important programming languages in today's IT industries.

-- JavaBeans - This is something like Visual Basic, a reusable software component that can be easily assemble to create some new and advanced application.
+- JavaBeans - This is a set of reusable software components that can be easily used to create new and advanced applications.

-- Mobile – Besides the above technology, Java is also used in mobile devices, many kind of games and services built-in Java.
-Today, all leading mobile service provider like Nokia, Siemens, Vodafone are using Java technology.
+- Mobile - In addition to the above technology, Java is widely used in mobile devices nowadays, many types of games and applications are being made in Java.

 Types of Java Applications

-- Standalone Application - It is also known as desktop application or window-based application.
-An application that we need to install on every machine or server such as media player, antivirus etc. AWT and Swing are used in java for creating standalone applications.
+- Standalone Application - It is also known as the desktop application or window-based application.
+An application that we need to install on every machine or server such as media player, antivirus, etc. AWT and Swing are used in java for creating standalone applications.

-- Enterprise Application - An application that is distributed in nature, such as banking applications etc. It has the advantage of high level security, load balancing and clustering.
-In java, EJB is used for creating enterprise applications.
+- Enterprise Application - An application that is distributed in nature, such as banking applications, etc. It has the advantage of the high-level security, load balancing, and clustering.
+In Java, EJB is used for creating enterprise applications.

-- Mobile Application - Java is used to create application softwares for mobile devices.
-Currently Java ME is used for creating applications for small devices, and also Java is programming language for Google Android application development.
+- Mobile Application - Java is used to create application software for mobile devices.
+Currently, Java ME is used for building applications for small devices, and also Java is a programming language for Google Android application development.

 - Platform independent - C and C++ are platform dependency languages hence the application programs written in one Operating system cannot run in any other Operating system, but in platform independence language like Java application programs written in one Operating system can able to run on any Operating system.

-- Distributed - Java is designed for the distributed environment of the internet.
+- Distributed - Java is designed for distributed Internet environments as it manages the TCP/IP protocol.

 Popular Java Editors

-To write your java programs you will need a text editor.
-There are even more sophisticated IDE available in the market.
+You will need a text editor to write Java programs.
+There is even more sophisticated IDE available in the market.
 But for now, you can consider one of the following: